Skip to content

 Annapurna Base Camp Trek via Poon Hill – A Journey Through Beauty and Culture

 The 8-day Annapurna Base Camp (ABC) Trek via Poon Hill is a fantastic adventure that combines two popular routes, Poon Hill and Annapurna Base Camp, into one unforgettable experience.
-This trek offers the best of both worlds: enjoy breathtaking sunrise views from Poon Hill at a lower elevation and later explore the stunning high-altitude landscapes of the Annapurna Sanctuary.
+This trek offers the best of both worlds: enjoy breathtaking sunrise views from Poon Hill at a lower elevation, then explore the stunning high-altitude landscapes of the Annapurna Sanctuary.

 Along the way, you’ll see a variety of incredible natural features, including glacial moraines, icefalls, and towering snow-capped peaks.
 The route also takes you through traditional villages, giving you the chance to experience the rich culture and daily life of local Gurung and Magar communities.